jupyterlab/galata/README.md

 - **Testing Tools** for capture, comparison and report generation
 - **[Command-line Interface (jlt)](packages/galata/bin/cli.js)** to manage tests, references and additional tasks

+## Architectural Overview
+Galata loads `JupyterLab` in `Headless Chrome` browser and interacts with it using `puppeteer` library.
+Since puppeteer can be quite low level for a lot of users and JupyterLab code-base knowledge is required to interact with JupyterLab UI, Galata provides a high level API named `jlt` making interacting with JupyterLab UI much easier.
+Galata is designed to be used with `jest`.
+It customizes jest environment configuration to manage JupyterLab runtime automatically so that users can focus on only writing their test cases.

 ## Compatibility
 Galata is compatible with `JupyterLab 2.1`.
 It communicates with the JupyterLab using the lab object exposed to browser window (`window.lab`).
 The lab object is accessible when JupyterLab is launched with `--dev-mode` flag.